Campaign for One

 "Campaign for One" is a 1965 Australian television film.
-A remake of an episode of the BBC series Wednesday Play, it aired in a 60-minute time-slot on ABC on 24 November 1965 as part of Wednesday Theatre.
+A remake of an episode of the BBC series Wednesday Play, it aired in a 60-minute time-slot on ABC on 24 November 1965 in Melbourne, Sydney, and on 5 January 1966 in Brisbane. as part of Wednesday Theatre.

 It was not unheard of during the 1960s for British anthology episodes to be remade for Australian television.

+It was a rare Australian drama on a science fiction theme.

 Plot

 Set in 1967, an English astronaut, Phil Osborne, is in orbit for the Allied Commission of German, English and American specialists.
 After completing a spacewalk, he announces that he has no intentions to return to Earth, due to his wife leaving him, and would prefer to die in space.